j-d0g/mistral-7b-nli/README.md

 > **Note:** All scripts default to using sample data if no specific paths are provided.
 This prevents accidental overwriting of important data during testing.

+For details on the data preparation pipeline, see [data/README.md](data/README.md).

 ### Downloading the Datasets

 We provide a convenient script to download all the necessary datasets from Hugging Face: